-‘Herbal remedies’ for menopause and perimenopause tend to work in a different way to modern medicine and treatment options such as Bio-Identical Hormone treatment.
+‘Herbal remedies’ for menopause and perimenopause tend to work in a different way to modern medicine and treatment options such as Hormone treatment.
 Their natural approach works more to preventing and reducing the severity of symptoms, as opposed to offering the controlled relief of presenting symptoms.

 Many doctors today will recommend a joint treatment approach, utilising modern medical advances in conjunction with more natural remedies for the best result for a patient.
 To find out how Australian Menopause Centre treatments work, contact our expert team today.